-Immigrants face as many obstacles as opportunities for social integration in Romania, which scores 49 on the 100-point MIPEX scale.
+Immigrants face as many obstacles as opportunities for social integration in Romania, which scores 49 on the 100-point MIPEX scale (like the MIPEX average country).
 Romania’s approach to integration is classified by MIPEX as “equality on paper” only.
 As in most Central and Eastern European countries, immigrants in Romania enjoy basic rights and halfway favourable long-term security, but do not have equal opportunities.
 Although policies are halfway favourable overall, major obstacles emerge for immigrants in political participation and access to nationality.

 A country’s approach to integration matters because policies influence whether or not integration works as a two-way process.
 The way that governments treat immigrants strongly influences how well immigrants and the public interact and think of each other.
 Drawing on 130 independent scientific studies using MIPEX, integration policies emerge as one of the strongest factors shaping not only the public’s willingness to accept and interact with immigrants, but also immigrants’ own attitudes, sense of belonging, participation and even health in their new home country.

 Romania’s current policies encourage the public to see immigrants as equals.
 Internationally, the ‘Top Ten’ MIPEX countries treat immigrants not only as equals but also as neighbours and potential citizens, and invest in integration as a two-way process for society.

 Romania’s integration policies are in line with those of other EU countries, but score above those of new EU countries (EU13, 41/100).
 Romania generally appears to adopt similar policies to Bulgaria, Hungary, and Moldova, although policies in those countries are slightly less favourable.